lino-framework/cosi/docs/tested/ledger.rst

 Basic truths of accounting
 --------------------------

-- A purchases invoice creditates the partner.
+- A purchases invoice credits the partner.
-- A sales invoice debitates the partner.
+- A sales invoice debits the partner.
-- The payment of a purchases invoice debitates  the partner.
+- The payment of a purchases invoice debits  the partner.
-- The payment of a sales invoice creditates the partner.
+- The payment of a sales invoice credits the partner.

->>> ses.show(ledger.Journals,column_names="ref name trade_type account dc")
+>>> ses.show(ledger.Journals, column_names="ref name trade_type account dc")
 ... #doctest: +ELLIPSIS +NORMALIZE_WHITESPACE +REPORT_UDIFF
 ==================== =============================== ============ ================================ ========
  ref                  Designation                     Trade Type   Account                          dc